adrianeortiz/11.-Infrastructure-as-Code-with-Terraform/README.md

-### This project is for the Devops Bootcamp Exercise for:
-### "Infrastructure as Code with Terraform "
+### This project is for the Devops Bootcamp Exercise for "Infrastructure as Code with Terraform"

 #### IMPORTANT - please read the following: